Author

 Born: March 2, 1971

-Manami Toyota, born on March 2, 1971, in Masuda, Shimane, Japan, is widely regarded as one of the greatest female wrestlers of all time.
+Manami Toyota, born on March 2, 1971, in Masuda, Shimane, Japan, is widely regarded as one of the greatest female wrestlers ever.

 Toyota attended Yoshida Junior High School in her hometown and gained an enormous interest in professional wrestling at an early age.
 She received her training at the All Japan Women’s Pro-Wrestling (AJW) dojo, which was renowned for producing some of Japan’s most successful and skilled female wrestlers.
 The dojo provided an intense and challenging training environment for aspiring wrestlers, where they learned the fundamentals of professional wrestling and developed their in-ring abilities.

-Toyota made her professional wrestling debut on August 5, 1987 at the age of 16, just a few months after joining the AJW dojo.
-As a newcomer in AJW, she initially wrestled in lower-card matches, where she gained valuable experience and honed her skills.
+Toyota made her professional wrestling debut on August 5, 1987, at the age of 16, just a few months after joining the AJW dojo.
+As a newcomer in AJW, she initially wrestled in lower-card matches, gaining valuable experience and honing her skills.
 She competed in both singles and tag team matches, showcasing her versatility as a wrestler and quickly gained a reputation for her athleticism, high-flying moves, and technical prowess, which eventually led to her becoming one of the most celebrated female wrestlers in the history of professional wrestling.
 Her unique combination of athleticism, speed, and technical ability quickly helped her stand out as a promising talent in the world of Japanese women’s wrestling.
 In the early stages of her career,

-In 1989, Toyota began teaming up with Toshiyo Yamada, forming a successful tag team partnership that would last for several years.
+In 1989, Toyota began teaming up with Toshiyo Yamada, forming a successful tag team partnership for several years.
 The duo captured the AJW Tag Team Championship and the WWWA World Tag Team Championship multiple times, solidifying their status as a top-tier tag team in Japanese women’s wrestling.

 Throughout her early career, Toyota continued to improve and refine her in-ring abilities, capturing the attention of both fans and wrestling critics.
 By the early 1990s, she had emerged as one of the premier wrestlers in AJW and had begun to capture singles titles as well.

 One of her most notable early achievements was winning the IWA World Women’s Championship in 1990, which marked the beginning of her ascent to the top of the women’s wrestling scene in Japan.
-This early success was just the start of Toyota’s illustrious career, which would see her win numerous championships and accolades, and cement her status as one of the greatest female wrestlers of all time.
+This early success was just the start of Toyota’s illustrious career, which would see her win numerous championships and accolades and cement her status as one of the greatest female wrestlers ever.

 Throughout her career, Toyota was involved in several matches that received a five-star rating from wrestling journalist Dave Meltzer of the Wrestling Observer Newsletter.
 These matches showcased her exceptional in-ring abilities and the high quality of women’s wrestling in Japan during her career.

 Aja Kong was another prominent rival of Toyota.
 Their matches were intense, hard-hitting encounters that showcased their contrasting styles, with Toyota’s high-flying and technical prowess against Kong’s power and striking ability.
-Their rivalry produced several memorable matches, which further elevated both wrestlers’ status in the Japanese wrestling scene.
+Their rivalry produced several memorable matches, further elevating both wrestlers’ status in the Japanese wrestling scene.

 Toyota had a long-standing rivalry with Kyoko Inoue, another top female wrestler in Japan during the 1990s.
-Their matches were highly competitive and showcased both wrestlers’ athleticism and technical skills.
-Their rivalry produced several classic matches, and their encounters were highly regarded by both fans and wrestling critics.
+Their highly competitive matches showcased both wrestlers’ athleticism and technical skills.
+Their rivalry produced several classic matches, and both fans and wrestling critics highly regarded their encounters.

 Akira Hokuto was another notable rival for Manami Toyota.
 They had several highly acclaimed matches, including their encounter at the AJW Destiny event in 1995.
 Their matches showcased the intensity and physicality of women’s wrestling in Japan during that era and further solidified Toyota’s reputation as a top wrestler.

-These rivalries played a significant role in shaping Manami Toyota’s career and helped to elevate both her and the entire Japanese women’s wrestling scene.
-The intense matches and memorable feuds with her rivals showcased Toyota’s exceptional in-ring abilities and her willingness to push the boundaries of women’s wrestling.
+These rivalries significantly shaped Manami Toyota’s career and helped elevate both her and the entire Japanese women’s wrestling scene.
+The intense matches and memorable feuds with her rivals showcased Toyota’s exceptional in-ring abilities and willingness to push women’s wrestling’s boundaries.

-Toyota’s storied career in professional wrestling is marked by numerous awards and accolades.
+Numerous awards and accolades mark Toyota’s storied career in professional wrestling.
 Some of her most notable achievements and honors include:

 In 2002, Toyota was inducted into the Wrestling Observer Newsletter Hall of Fame, recognizing her incredible career and contributions to the wrestling industry.

-These awards and accolades highlight Manami Toyota’s remarkable career and her impact on the world of professional wrestling, showcasing her as one of the greatest female wrestlers of all time.
+These awards and accolades highlight Manami Toyota’s remarkable career and impact on the world of professional wrestling, showcasing her as one of the greatest female wrestlers ever.

 Manami Toyota officially retired from professional wrestling on November 3, 2017, after a 30-year career.
 Her retirement event, titled “Manami Toyota Last Match ~ Toyota Sama no Inu no Ie,” took place at the Yokohama Cultural Gymnasium in Yokohama, Japan.